 deduction from the final grade of 100 points (10%,or a full grade) for each occurrence thereafter.

 Receiving and sending text messages will be treated the same EXCEPT you will be

-asked to leave the class for the day.
+asked to leave the class for the day and marked as absent.
 Note, however, that during

 examinations, cell phones shall be on the desk, face down.
 The use of any electronic sending or receiving device during a quiz or exam

 will result in an F for the course.

 Hats: The instructor will insist that hats not be worn during examinations.
 Otherwise, if your mother didn't tell you not to wear a hat in the house, I suppose it is too late now.
 For other rules of etiquette in this and other venues, see the Performance Etiquette page.

 Student comments/feedback during the term: Students are invited and encouraged to speak directly with the professor about the direction of the course as the term progresses.

 Chapel: I try to attend Wartburg chapel services on MWF at 10:15.
 This means that I am generally NOT available for conversation or consultation during the chapel time.
 Your success in this course naturally has nothing to do with whether or not you attend chapel.
 Nevertheless, you are most welcome to attend chapel services with me.